 1. Scripting

 Scripting is a type of coding in which you create programs and software that automate several sequential tasks or procedures.
-Scripts have the capacity to move graphics and text.
+Scripts can move graphics and text.
 On the other hand, coding is static.
-Studying scripting languages such as PowerShell or Python to construct tools and automate repetitive tasks could improve your productivity and performance as a cyber security analyst.
-The Python programming language is among the simplest and easiest to learn, as well as one of the most used in cyber security.
+Studying scripting languages such as PowerShell or Python to construct tools and automate repetitive tasks could improve your productivity and performance as a cybersecurity analyst.
+The Python programming language is among the simplest and easiest to learn and one of the most used in cyber security.

 - SQL